tiprankstipranks

 Operators may fail to comply with their contractual arrangements with us or may interpret their obligations in a manner adverse to us, which could decrease our revenue or increase our costs.

 At times, operators may be unable or unwilling to fulfill their contractual obligations to us.
 In addition, we often rely on the operators for the calculation of our stream deliveries or royalty payments.
 There may be errors in the calculations of payments.
-Payments to us may be delayed by restrictions imposed by the operators' lenders, financial distress and related events impacting the operators, delays in the sale or delivery of products, or the ability or willingness of smelters and refiners to process mine products.
+Payments to us may be delayed by restrictions imposed by the operators' lenders, financial distress and related events affecting the operators, delays in the sale or delivery of products, or the ability or willingness of smelters and refiners to process mine products.
 Our rights to payment under our stream and royalty agreements must, in most cases, be enforced by contract.
 When we enter into new stream or royalty agreements, we attempt to secure contractual rights that allow us to monitor operators' compliance with their obligations to us, such as audit or access rights.
 However, these rights may not be sufficient to ensure compliance.
 In addition, our stream and royalty agreements are often complex and may be subject to interpretation or uncertainties.
 Operators and other counterparties may interpret our interests in a manner adverse to us.
 For these or other reasons, we could be forced to expend resources or take legal action to enforce our contractual rights.
 We may not be successful in enforcing our contractual rights.
 As a result, our revenue relating to the disputed interests could be adversely affected.
 We may also need to expend significant monetary and human resources to defend our position, which could adversely affect our results of operations.
-In addition, we may be required to make retroactive revenue adjustments in future periods relating to past period revenue as a result of information that we learn through audit or access rights or otherwise from operators and other counterparties.
+In addition, we may be required to make retroactive revenue adjustments as a result of information that we learn through audit or access rights or otherwise from operators and other counterparties.

 Costs - Risk 1